 Where Ale Architect Sits on Edmonton's Drinking Map

-Edmonton's bar and taproom scene has developed enough depth that it now makes sense to talk about peer sets rather than just individual venues.
+Edmonton's bar and taproom scene has developed enough depth that it now makes sense to talk about comparable venues rather than just individual venues.
 At the higher end of the cocktail bar spectrum, spots like Biera and Clementine operate with formal programmes and a level of technique that puts them in conversation with the serious bar programs in Vancouver or Toronto.
 Darling and Honi Honi occupy different registers, one leaning into a more intimate neighbourhood format, the other carrying a tiki-adjacent identity that gives Edmonton a genre it was previously missing.

 Planning a Visit

 Ale Architect Brewery and Taproom is located at 9918 76 Ave NW in Edmonton's south side, an area that rewards those willing to spend an evening moving between a small number of well-chosen stops.
 The taproom format means no dress code, no tasting menu, and no requirement to plan further ahead than showing up.
-For anyone building a longer Edmonton itinerary across the city's drinking and dining circuit, our full Edmonton restaurants guide maps the scene with the same degree of specificity.

 Quick Comparison